SpindleASA/spindle-guides/warp-and-weft.md

 - [Guide Links](#guide-links)

 ## About Warp & Weft
 Warp & Weft is a monthly ASA zine written by Spindle community members and contributors throughout the Algorand ecosystem.
-The contents of this zine vary from month-to-month, but generally include a couple of broad market articles, tons of news from Algorand projects, book reviews from the Spindle clubs, short stories, and artistic features from individual creators.
+The contents of this zine vary from month-to-month but generally include a couple of broad market articles, tons of news from Algorand projects, book reviews from the Spindle clubs, short stories, and artistic features from individual creators.
 Warp & Weft holders are also eligible for a multitude of giveaways and the occasional staking pool!
 Each single edition may be purchased on the Spindle website for 3 ALGO or a roughly equivalent amount of YARN, and may also be available on our various storefronts: AB2, Rand Gallery, AlgoGems, and Crescendo Marketplace.

 ![warp-and-weft](/images/warp-and-weft/zines-dark.jpg)